 GrC Major Curriculum Course Descriptions

-All GrC Majors must follow the most current GrC Core, Concentration, & Support Prerequisite Flowchart regardless of which catalog they are following.
-This flowchart does NOT include all of the courses for the degree requirements, please refer to the GrC Major Curriculum for all coursework required.
+All GrC Majors must follow the most current GrC Core & Concentration Prerequisite Sequence Chart regardless of which catalog they are following.
+This sequence chart does NOT include all of the courses for the degree requirements, please refer to the GrC Major Curriculum for all coursework required.
 Please see your GrC Advisor for assistance.

 Advisor Approved Electives